New to caring?

 People sometimes only realise they are ‘a carer’ after many years.
 In other situations, people can become carers overnight.

 There are some key things to know if you are new to caring – or just realised you’re a carer.

 There is a lot of help available – and we’re here to support you in every way we can.

 - Acknowledge you ARE a carer – it’s a first step that opens up doors to help.

 - Tell your GP you’re a carer – Your role will be recorded on your notes, you’ll get flexible appointments/text reminders and other help, like free flu jabs.

 - Register with us.
-We can provide a whole range of support, see here.
-Importantly we can tell you what help you’re entitled to, depending on your circumstances (such as benefits, or the right to a Carer’s Assessment).
+We can provide a whole range of support.
+Importantly we can tell you about your rights, and what help you’re entitled to, depending on your circumstances (such as benefits, or the right to a Carer’s Assessment).
 There’s more explanation of the full range of support available to carers from Surrey County Council on their website, plus more on statutory support from SCC and the NHS in Surrey here.

 - Think about coming along to one of our events, workshops and support groups – these activities can really help you

 - Look after yourself – it’s so important to take care of you.
 Yes, it’s hard to find time, but try to look after your health, your emotions, your social life and hobbies.
 The better you feel, the better you can take care of your loved one.
 If you’re physically supporting your loved one, like helping them get out of bed, you can get help from our our moving and handling team to make sure you’re doing this safely.

 Our Carers’ Checklist booklet clearly lists all the support you are entitled to and might wish to access, in a helpful checklist format.
 You can read it here, or call us to request a printed copy.